Let’s start with what you’re trying to understand

 Some leaders choose to continue working together as new information emerges and new decisions need to be made.

-This may include support through periods of growth, restructuring, leadership transition, operational change, or uncertainty.
+This may include periods of growth, restructuring, leadership transition, operational change, or uncertainty.

 4 Moments that often bring people here…